crs4/most-report/client/android/src/EhrLib/docs/source/index.rst

 Report Framework
 ~~~~~~~~~~~~~~~~

-The Report Framework allows you to include and visually handle in your mobile applications clinical records, automatically built by json structures representing specific OpenEHR Archetypes.
+The Report Framework allows you to load, display and edit clinical records in your mobile applications, automatically built by json structures representing specific OpenEHR Archetypes.

 TREE: